 What are the symptoms of dilated cardiomyopathy?

 If you only have mild enlargement of the heart, you may not have any symptoms.
 However, if your heart becomes very dilated, symptoms will develop.
 Symptoms may develop gradually or quite quickly, depending on how quickly the disease progresses.
-Possible symptoms include the following:
+Possible symptoms include:

 Symptoms of heart failure